vinitkumar/vinitkumar.me/content/blog/memory-efficient-python/index.md

         break
 ```

-Notice in the above code, you receive a generator which you use to get the elements, when you write your loops this way,
+If you notice the above code,  the `batch_list` method returns an iterator that you can use to get the elements from the sliced list.
-you don't have to load the whole list into the memory at once, and you work with smaller manageable chunks which doesn't
+You don't have to load the whole list into the memory at once, and you work with smaller manageable chunks which doesn't
 exhaust all available memory.

-The same technique can also be user in Django as well:
+The same technique can also be used in Django as well:

 ```python